Helping your children after a suicide

 This article is intended for parents whose children or teenagers have experienced the loss of a friend or another student at school through suicide, although much of the information will apply in other situations.

-Although too many young people kill themselves, many more older people commit suicide.
+Although too many young people kill themselves, many more older people die by suicide.
 Family members can kill themselves and this can be much harder to deal with because you are also likely to be very deeply distressed, angry and confused.
-A person particularly 'at risk' of suicide is a 'non-custodial' father.
+A person particularly 'at risk' of dying by suicide is a 'non-custodial' father.

 The suicide of a child or young person is devastating for their family, their community and their friends and fellow students.
 It can deeply damage a young person's sense of security if someone they know has killed themselves, and it can bring up strong and difficult feelings for them (and you) to cope with.